microwalk-project/Microwalk/docs/config.md

 General options:
 - `input-buffer-size` (optional)<br>
   Size of trace stage input buffer.
-This controls the test case generator output speed, as new test cases can only be queued when there is room in the buffer.
+This controls the number of active pending test cases which are not currently processed by the next stage.
+  Since test case objects are quite small, buffering a few does not cause much harm; especially, if test case generation takes a bit (e.g., random asymmetric keys).

   Default: 1